Recce MCP Server

 row_count_diff |

-Compare row counts between branches |
+Compare row counts between branches for specified models |

 profile_diff |

-Statistical profiling comparison (min, max, avg, nulls, and more) |
+Statistical profiling comparison (min, max, avg, distinct count, nulls, and more) |

 query |

-Run arbitrary SQL against your warehouse |
+Run arbitrary SQL against your data warehouse (supports Jinja and dbt macros) |

 query_diff |